Lucas-Casariego/Social-Events-App/README.md

 On the Backend, I used ASP.NET Core and Entity Framework Core as my ORM and implemented a RESTful API to handle the frontend requests.

-Additionally, I used Vite instead of Create React App as my build tool to improve the app's performance and reduce build times.
-To enhance the app's real-time features, I used SignalR to provide users with instant notifications and updates about events and invitations.
+To enhance the real-time features of the app, I incorporated SignalR to provide users with instant notifications and updates about events and invitations.
+Additionally, I used Vite instead of Create React App as my build tool to reduce build times

 ### Technologies used:
  · ASP.NET Core